afk0901/gaida/assignments/day02/answers.md

 This assignment was about using docker.
 Creating images, build them and run the containers a nd expose one container outside that container.
 It's about the very fundamentals of docker.
-These questions then are to get you to think about what it is that we are using.
+These questions are to get people to think about what it is and how it works.

 ## What is Docker?
 Docker makes it easier to create, deploy and run applications by using containers.
-Because containers are totally isolated and thinks he is alone in the world and it's possible to share resources with containers on the same machine, then docker also reduce a lot of cost.
+Because containers are totally isolated and it thinks it's alone in the world and it's possible to share resources with containers on the same machine, then docker also reduce a lot of cost.
 It simplifies deploying configurations because it's easy to tear them down and up and change them at any time.
 It's also no need to install things as it's possible to have docker to do it for you.
+Docker also always remains the same, no need to make a docker file for each deployment stage.

 ## What is the difference between:
 * Virtual Machine